 We are so excited that spring is coming!
-We can watch as the arriving spring birds make their nests in our backyards and see the first flowers growing.
-To make our own spring birds and building a nest to play in is always a highlight for younger children and stays one of my favorite art activities to welcome spring.
+We watch and wonder as the arriving spring birds make their nests in our backyards and see the first flowers growing.
+To welcome spring we make our own spring birds and build a nest to play in which will lead to many wonderful hours of play and learning about spring animals!

 Art and Play

-Art activities that encourage play foster skills in many essential developmental areas.
 Younger children learn and make sense of their world by doing and imagining.
-Engaging in make-believe play not only nurtures their imaginative thinking skills but supports their social-emotional skills, creates opportunities to experiment with different roles in their group dynamic, strengthens problem solving abilities, practices empathy, sharing- and language skills as well self-regulation abilities.
-It’s amazing what the children have learned, know and wonder about birds.
-Creating our own birds or building a bird’s nest is just one idea to support this wonderful process of learning and connection to the seasons.
+Engaging in make-believe play not only nurtures their imaginative thinking skills but supports their social-emotional skills, creates opportunities to experiment with different roles in their group dynamics, strengthens problem solving abilities, practices empathy, sharing- and language skills as well self-regulation abilities.
+Art activities that encourage play can foster skills in many essential developmental areas.

 - Various smaller, precut cardboard shapes